 The various factors that may affect the execution policy, which would typically include positioning, whether the Market Participant managing Client orders is itself taking on the associated risk or not, prevailing liquidity and market conditions, other Client orders and/or a trading strategy that may affect the execution policy;

 Where discretion may exist or may be expected, and how it may be exercised.

-Market Participants handling Client orders in a Principal role should:

-Disclose the terms and conditions under which the Principal will interact with the Client, which might include:

-That the Principal acts on its own behalf as a counterparty to the Client;

-How the Principal will communicate and transact in relation to requests for quotes, requests for indicative prices, discussion or placement of orders and all other expressions of interest that may lead to the execution of transactions; and

-How potential or actual conflicts of interest in Principal-dealing and market-making activity may be identified and addressed;

-Have market-making and risk management activity (such as hedging) commensurate with its trading strategy, positioning, risk assumed, and prevailing liquidity and market conditions.
+The basis on which trade requests and/or orders might be rejected.

 Market Participants handling Client orders in an Agent role should:

 Communicate with the Client regarding the nature of their relationship;